 \textbf{General Model:} We trained a general model using data from all devices.
 The results in Table~\ref{tab:cross_headset_updated} show that the general model outperforms two hardware-specific models, even on their own data, but performs slightly worse than HydroCe.
 This comparison highlights two possible factors: the general model may benefit from learning cross-device patterns, or training on separate hardware-specific datasets may improve generalization.
 To examine this, we created a smaller training dataset by keeping only the most frequently used device per subject, ensuring each subject's data comes from a single device.
 The results in Table~\ref{tab:cross_headset2} show a similar pattern, although overall error rates are higher.
 Table~\ref{tab:dataset_summary2} also shows that HydroCe has significantly more training samples than other devices.
 These findings suggest that combining smaller datasets with consistent electrode positions can be beneficial for brainwave authentication, especially when large datasets are not available.

 \textbf{Cross Device:} In real-world scenarios, individuals using brainwave-based authentication systems may rely on different recording devices.
 Therefore, authentication systems should maintain performance when enrollment and verification data come from different hardware.
-To evaluate this, we filtered genuine scores based on unique enrollment-verification device pairs and calculated the EER for each cross-device setting.
+To evaluate this, we used the general model trained on the combined training set from all three headsets (230 subjects) and then filtered genuine scores in the evaluation set (100 subjects) by enrollment–verification device pairs to compute the EER for each cross-device setting.
 The results show an EER of 12.53\% for Geodesic–HydroCe pairs and 12.56\% for HydroCe–Geodesic pairs.
 In contrast, BioSemi–HydroCe and HydroCe–BioSemi pairs yield much higher EERs of 39.00\% and 44.05\%, respectively.
 For other combinations (e.g., Geodesic–BioSemi), no data were available in the evaluation set.
 The reason for this variation is that in the training set used for feature extraction, only 7 subjects had HydroCe–BioSemi session pairs and only 2 had BioSemi–HydroCe pairs out of 230 subjects, while 122 subjects had Geodesic–HydroCe session pairs.
 This limited overlap likely contributes to the poor generalization in the BioSemi–HydroCe condition and explains the formation of separate clusters in the t-SNE visualization shown in Figure~\ref{fig:SNE2}, where BioSemi forms a distinct cluster.